Does your store need a “Login with Facebook” option?

 This is exactly what's offered by social media logins, such as the Facebook login button.

 Quoting Facebook: “The Login button is a simple way to trigger the Facebook Login process on your website or web app.”
+Have you ever logged into a mobile app or website using your social media account?
+Most likely the answer is affirmative.
 However, what are the exact advantages and disadvantages of using the Facebook Login button in your e-commerce store?
 What are the pros and cons?
 Should retailers include a Facebook login button?
 Here's what you need to know.

 4 reasons why NOT to use the Facebook login button: